telerik/fiddler-jam-docs/jam-embedded-api.md

     /*
         The jam.share() method accepts an argument of type:
         {
-            workspaceId: string,                // The unique ID of your workspace
+            workspaceId: string,                // The unique ID of your workspace.
-            submittedBy: string,                // Free-form text
+            submittedBy: string,                // Free-form text.
             password: string,                   // Min 8 characters, contain lowercase and uppercase letters, and contain a number.
             sessionDurationInSeconds: number    // (with DOM recording only) Crops a portion of the capturing (from its end) and uploads only that part.
     */